 Before you start thinking of any other feature related to a nailer, consider how safe it will be when you use it.
 Any power tool if mishandled can cause catastrophic damage to you or those around you.

 Another aspect of the safety of siding nailers is transportation and storage.
-The best siding nailers should come with a carrying case.
+The siding coil nailers should come with a carrying case.
 It makes it easier to store or transport.
-It also protects the nailer
+It also protects the nailer.

 How Useful Will It Be?